TheFrenchGhosty/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/docs/About-Paths.md

 ### Path length limits on Windows

 Windows has a 260-character path length limit for compatibility reasons.
 This means Windows and other programs will refuse to:
-- create files or folders with to exceed this limit,
+- create files or folders that exceed this limit,
 - rename existing files or folders to exceed this limit.

 It's possible for programs to use alternate methods to bypass the 260-character limit.
 This is because Windows' underlying NTFS filesystem supports "long paths" with lengths of up to 32,767 characters, [even since the days of Windows XP](https://stackoverflow.com/questions/265769/maximum-filename-length-in-ntfs-windows-xp-and-windows-vista).
 Incidentally, this is even higher than Linux's 4096-character limit.